Eligibility criteria

 • Visitor attractions that meet the visitor attraction definition: a permanently established excursion destination, a primary purpose of which is to allow access for entertainment, interest, or education and can include places of worship; rather than being primarily a retail outlet or a venue for sporting, theatrical, or film performances.
 It must be open to the public, with or without prior booking, for published periods each year, and should be capable of attracting day visitors or tourists as well as local residents.

-Experience of the Year – VE
+Experience Award – VE

 Recognises providers of memorable and immersive activities for visitors to participate in, from cooking masterclasses to woodland nature tours.